komapper/komapper.github.io/content/en/docs/Reference/Query/QueryDsl/update.md

 update DEPARTMENT set DEPARTMENT_NO = ?, LOCATION = ?, VERSION = ? + 1 where DEPARTMENT_ID = ? and VERSION = ?
 */
 ```

+Properties annotated with the following annotations will always be included in the update target, regardless of the call to the `exclude` function:

+- `@KomapperVersion`
+- `@KomapperUpdatedAt`

 ## set {#set}